 The mission of the Office of Health and Wellness Services is to assist all Suffolk University students in maintaining optimum physical and emotional health, by making available comprehensive, high-quality, easily accessible, cost-effective primary care.

-The Office of Campus Ministry and Interfaith Center exists to help students, faculty, and staff meet their spiritual, moral, and social needs.
+The Interfaith Center exists to help students, faculty, and staff meet their spiritual, moral, and social needs.

 Off-Campus Housing Office